VCCT-MAST5112-2025-G2/MASTPart2POE-ST10489366/README.md

 3 Fill in the dish details:

--Select a dish image from available options
+-Select a dish from available options

 -Enter dish name